What are KSPM findings?edit

 You can filter findings data in two ways:

 The KQL search bar: For example, search for

 - In-table value filters: Hover over a finding to display available inline actions.
 Use the Filter In (plus) and Filter Out (minus) buttons.

 Use the toolbar buttons in the upper-left of the Findings table to customize the columns you want displayed:

 - x fields sorted: Sort the table by one or more columns.

 To remediate failed findings and reduce your attack surface:

-- Navigate to the Findings page and filter for failed findings.
+- First, filter for failed findings.

 Follow the steps under Remediation.